 MedlinePlus site for Back Pain provides links to resources for back pain (backache).
 Information on imaging tests for back pain, effect of opioid medications and taking narcotics, how to avoid addiction to pain killers, spinal fusion, minimally invasive spinal surgery, back surgery, back pain at work (by Mayo Clinic), links to videos; more

-The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, lung, liver, pancreas (adult only) transplants, total knee and hip replacement, cancer care, maternity care, spine surgery, cellular immunotherapy, and gene therapy for ocular disorders.
+The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cancer care, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, kidney, liver); lung(adult only) transplants, total knee and hip replacement, maternity care, back spine surgery, Substance Use Treatment and Recovery (new in 2020), cellular immunotherapy, and gene therapy for ocular disorders (inherited blindness).
 Quality criteria can be found from the home page.
-Substance Use Treatment and Recovery distinction to launch Jan.
-1, 2020.
-In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers that also consider cost of care.
+In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers considered to have “more affordable care”.
 (No further information is available on prices.)
-Interactive database; updated 2019
+Interactive database; updated 2022.

 General overview of spinal stenosis – what is it, who gets it, symptoms, treatment (surgery and nonsurgical) and more.
 By the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), part of NIH